 Quick Help to Insert a Pound sign

-Below table contains the Pound symbol if you want to copy and paste into your work.
+Below table contains the Pound symbol if you want to copy and paste it into your work.
 It also has the symbol Alt code as well as the keyboard shortcut.

 To use the keyboard shortcut, first switch on the Num Lock.
 Then press Alt+0163 on the numeric keypad to insert the pound symbol into your Word document.